Even though knife throwing goes back hundreds of years, it was only in 2009 that knife throwing experienced its modern revival.

 Don’t let the odd shape of these knives discourage you.
-They have a great feel to them and are balanced in a way that makes calculating rotation easier.
+They have a great feel and are balanced, making calculating rotation easier.

 The shape means they still rotate well even though they are lighter and shorter than most rotational throwing knives.

 A lot of serious throwers swear by these.
-They recommend them for 1 rotation at 10 feet, ½ rotation at 12-14 feet.
+They recommend them for 1 rotation at 10 feet and ½ rotation at 12-14 feet.
 You can even get 1.5 and 2 spins out of them.

 Another thing is that, despite being stainless steel, these knives hold up incredibly well.
 Sure, they will get some chips when they hit each other, but don’t break in half or snap like the cheap SOGs or Monarch throwing knives.